-If you do not complete the SIF and return it to the school with all supporting documents (i.e. copies of your child's BAPTISMAL CERTIFICATE (where applicable) and EVIDENCE OF YOUR CHILD'S BIRTH (birth certificate or passport) and EVIDENCE OF ADDRESS (Council Tax letter or recent utility bill)) by the closing date, your child may not be placed in the appropriate faith criterion.
+If you do not complete the SIF and return it to the school with all supporting documents (i.e. copies of your child's BAPTISMAL CERTIFICATE (where applicable) and EVIDENCE OF YOUR CHILD'S BIRTH (birth certificate or passport) and EVIDENCE OF ADDRESS (where applicable; e.g. Council Tax letter or recent utility bill)) by the closing date, your child may not be placed in the appropriate faith criterion.
 This is likely to affect your child's chance of being offered a place.

-For a Reception Year admission in the normal admissions round for the year 2024-25, the completed SIF, together will all supporting documents, should be returned to the school by 15 January 2024.
+For a Reception Year admission in the normal admissions round for the year 2025-26, the completed SIF, together will all supporting documents, should be returned to the school by 15 January 2025.
 Note: If the school receives an incomplete SIF, this might affect your child's chance of being offered a place.